Group Health Insurance in York, PA

 GROUP HEALTH INSURANCE

-What is group health insurance and how does it differ from individual health insurance plans?
+What is group health insurance, and how does it differ from individual health insurance plans?

-Individual health insurance plans, on the other hand, are policies purchased by individuals to cover themselves and sometimes their families.
+On the other hand, individual health insurance plans are policies individuals purchase to cover themselves and sometimes their families.
 Unlike group health insurance, individuals are fully responsible for paying the premium, and the policy only covers the individual or their family members listed on the policy.

 What types of health benefits are typically covered under a group health insurance plan, and are there any specific limitations or exclusions to be aware of?